bozsahin/thebench/README.md

 - A software installer.

 The standard installers
-in these platforms are <code>apt-get, dnf, pacman, yum</code> or <code>brew</code> (macOS).
+in linux platforms are <code>apt-get, dnf, pacman, yum</code> or <code>brew</code> (macOS).
 These are the ones recognized by thebench installer.
 They are built-in, depending on your platform, even under WSL.

 As things Apple go these days, you might be left helpless about things we take for granted in programming; you'd need external help.
 Brew is an external installer for such goodies in MacOS, which you can get from <a href="https://brew.sh/">brew home</a>.